Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Program Coordinator

-Isabel joined AND in September 2022.
+Isabel joined the Australian Network on Disability (AND) in September 2022.

 She recently graduated with a Bachelor of Criminology.
 She has a background in public service, previously working for a start-up medicinal cannabis healthcare service.
 She is part of a community of people experiencing chronic illness.